ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 For the detailed settings pleae check: [Curve Settings] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#curve-settings)

 ### Curves - Details - Best

 'Best's are a kind of definable metrics.
-Best will
+Best delivers curves which show the best value / of a defined time period / for a defined data series.

 ![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit_Best.jpg)

+Supported data series are visible in the drop-down list - starting with `Power`,...

 ### Curves - Details - Estimates